 With the help of a dialogue tool, seniors shared their suggestions and feedback about the meal through postcards.
 All these postcards were read aloud during staff meetings and put up in the kitchen for the entire staff to gain insight into what the seniors think about their food.

 Preparation of Better Meal with good Food Quality

 Now, the Good Kitchen offers new season-inspired dishes of higher quality than before.
 Though they still give more emphasis on the traditional taste experience, the menu also contains improved meals.

 The Good Kitchen even extends its services by creating a Guest menu, a two-course meal.
 They also incorporated homemade pastry and chocolates in their menu.

 As you must have read, the results of implementing Design Thinking was all about happy seniors with better nutrition and motivated employees with more pride in work.
-If you wish to learn more about it, apply now for the Design Thinking: From Insights to Viability program, taught by the world-class faculty from Stanford Graduate School of Business.
+If you wish to learn more about it, apply now for the Design Thinking Course, taught by the world-class faculty from Stanford Graduate School of Business.
 You can drop your queries in the comment box mentioned below.0